Skip to content

 ]

-# Query and return data in Dict format
+# Query and return data in Dict format.

 status_code, result = datakit.query(dql='O::HOST:(host,load,create_time)', dict_output=True, time_range=time_range)